GiancarloHaidar/A2_Group6B_MidTermGame/README.md

 This progression helps players understand the controls before experiencing more challenging mechanics.

 Change 3: During playtesting, some players struggled with the spacing and timing of jumps between platforms.
-We adjusted the distance between platforms and repositioned several jumps to increase the difficulty more naturally as the level progresses.
+We adjusted the platform spacing and repositioned several jumps to increase the difficulty more naturally as the level progresses.

 ## Post-Showcase: